mikesmithers/crudo/README.md

 If you use SQLDeveloper, there are two extensions available for CRUDO.
 The first creates an additional tab in the Table View which displays the CRUD for the table in context.
-The second is on the right-click menu in the table node and lets you run a crud on the table in focus.
+The second is on the right-click menu in the table node and lets you generate a matrix for, or manage override records on the table in focus.

 To add these extensions :